shanekeenan/prog_data_analysis/README.md

 ## running the code

-Note all data is linked using relative paths to the data folder in the repository.
+Note all data (in both projects) is linked using relative paths to the data folder in the repository.
+E.g.
 ``current_directory = os.getcwd()`` gets the current directory the jupyter notebook is saved and ``relative_path = "data\\project2\\41586_2008_BFnature06949_MOESM31_ESM.xls"`` defines the relative path from the notebook to the data file. which is then added to the current directory
 ``file_path = os.path.join(current_directory, relative_path)``